Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?"

-**Marcus**: "That could work.
-If we frame it as a way to enhance security while promoting equity, it might gain traction."
+**Cipher**: "That could work.
+If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."

 **Isabella**: "Exactly!
-We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."
+We can show that protecting vulnerable populations is not just ethical, but also beneficial for the future of AI."

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?"